 Now, here comes the main part: connection.

 Step 4.
-Turn the power on and check connection
+Turn the power on and check the connection

-Once the soundbar and the TV is connected, turn the power on and test the performance.
-Adjust properly in case it's not working.
+Once the soundbar and the TV are connected, turn the power on and test the performance.
+Adjust properly in case it’s not working.

 If you are want to buy a soundbar for your home theater then you can try myaudiolabs.com to chose a new soundbar.